JulianVidal/AGDA_HTML/reports/index.md

 leafs but the most dependencies, compiling those first.
 If there are a low amount of leafs such that all modules depend on them, the leafs will be compiled without any other modules.

+I have pushed a couple of changes for the compilation tests.
+First when the program exits it always save results, even when forcefully closed.
+Second I changed the unsafe test from compiling the 5 most used modules to compiling 4 index files in parallel that contain al the modules.
+Third, for lvl_disjoint to speed up test generation I used a greedy algorithm to try to find which disjoint modules to compile in parallel.
+Lastly, I have created some test validation that makes sure that the compilation strategy compiles all modules safely.

+Maybe a compilation strategy that indexes the leafs at every point.

+Maybe at personas to project report